Skip to content

 Why patients from other cities seek me for revision

-I receive patients weekly from Curitiba, Maringá, Cascavel, São Paulo, Campinas, Ribeirão Preto, Belo Horizonte, and many other cities who travel to Brazil specifically for secondary rhinoplasty with me.
+I receive patients from Curitiba, Maringá, Cascavel, São Paulo, Campinas, Ribeirão Preto, Belo Horizonte, and many other cities who travel to Brazil specifically for secondary rhinoplasty with me.
 This happens for several reasons.

 Accumulated experience